 Registration form for the Kelp Congress Public Programme.

-The Public Programme of the Kelp Congress takes place between September 20 – 22.
+The Public Programme of the Kelp Congress takes place between September 20 – 22, most of it in Svolvær Film Theatre.
 During this weekend insights, processes and discoveries from the Coast, Line, Kelp Curing and Kelp Diagramme Collective closed workshops that lead up to the weekend will be shared.
-These sharings will take place in several venues around Svolvær, Lofoten as part of a wider programme consisting of keynote lectures, discussions, art works, and performances.
+These sharings will take place in Svolvær, Lofoten as part of a wider programme consisting of keynote lectures, discussions, art works, and performances.

-A keynote lecture, “Thinking Through Kelp”, by Astrida Neimanis and moderated by Dr Marietta Radomska, will be followed by a performance lecture by Sabine Popp, a discussion series on “Kelp Connections”, enactments and open studio visits of the Kelp Curing, and Kelp Diagramme Collective research strands, and performances by Signe Johannessen and Devil’s Apron.
+A recorded keynote lecture, So Tired, the Sea … by Prof. Astrida Neimanis (made in collaboration with Dominique Baron-Bonarjee, Prof. Adriana Verges, and Siouxzi Connor) with a live-streamed Q&A – moderated by Dr Marietta Radomska – will be followed by a performance lecture by Sabine Popp, a discussion series on “Kelp Connections”, enactments and open studio visits of the Kelp Curing and Kelp Diagramme Collective research strands, and performances by Signe Johannessen and Devil’s Apron.

-An informal networking breakfast followed by a performance of “A Closing (Seaweed) Ceremony” by Julia Lohmann.
+An informal networking breakfast followed by a performance of Sea Ceremony by Julia Lohmann.

 The Kelp Medal of Honour by Signe Johannesen centred on the story of how the artist’s ancestors were saved from battle by hiding underneath kelp in the intertidal zone during WWII.